jedisct1/libsodium-doc/advanced/hmac-sha2.md

 void crypto_auth_hmacsha256_keygen(unsigned char k[crypto_auth_hmacsha256_KEYBYTES]);
 ```

-This helper function introduced in Libsodium 1.0.12 creates a random key `k`.
+This helper function introduced in libsodium 1.0.12 creates a random key `k`.

 It is equivalent to calling `randombytes_buf()` but improves code clarity and can prevent misuse by ensuring that the provided key length is always be correct.